 Depart home and arrive in Nassau, the Bahamas

 Welcome to the Bahamas!
 If you purchased your airfare from Vantage, a representative will meet you and assist with the transfer to your hotel.
 You'll have the day to relax and get settled.
 This evening, join us for a Welcome Dinner with your fellow travelers.
-It's important to note that this hotel has a policy that only allows guests aged 16 and up.
-This is the only hotel on our itinerary with such restrictions.

 Get into island time in Nassau, the Bahamas